PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 ![image-20210517195215566](./images/image-20210517195215566.png)

 ### Transform a timestamp using the `luxon` npm package
-Next, select a most recent event and inspect the exports for `steps.get_iss_position`.
+Next, select a recent event and inspect the exports for `steps.get_iss_position`.
 We can see that the `timestamp` field returned by the API is not a friendly, human-readable date/time:

 ![image-20210525181359535](./images/image-20210525181359535.png)